 On Dec.
-9, 2020, the NAIC Executive (EX) Committee and Plenary unanimously adopted revisions to the NAIC Insurance Holding Company System Model Act (#440) and Insurance Holding Company System Model Regulation with Reporting Forms and Instructions (#450).
+9, 2020, the NAIC Executive (EX) Committee and Plenary unanimously adopted revisions to the NAIC Insurance Holding Company System Regulatory Act (#440) and Insurance Holding Company System Model Regulation with Reporting Forms and Instructions (#450).
 These revisions implemented a Group Capital Calculation (GCC) for the purpose of group solvency supervision and Liquidity Stress Test (LST) for macroprudential surveillance.
-This memorandum makes recommendations with respect to the accreditation standards that this Working Group believes is appropriate with respect to only the GCC, and expect the Financial Stability (EX) Task Force to make separate recommendations to the Committee with respect to the LST.
+This memorandum makes recommendations with respect to the accreditation standards that this Working Group believes is appropriate with respect to only the GCC and expect the Financial Stability (EX) Task Force to make separate recommendations to the Committee with respect to the LST.

 The GCC was developed as a result of discussions which began in 2015.
-State insurance regulators believed that such a capital tool would represent a natural extension of work that had already begun on group supervision as a result of the lessons learned from the 2008 financial crisis.
+The GCC is a natural extension of work state insurance regulators had begun, in part by lessons learned from the most recent financial crisis, to better understand an insurance group's financial risk profile for the purpose of enhancing policyholder protections.
 While state insurance regulators currently have the authority to obtain information regarding the capital positions of non-insurance affiliates, they do not have a consistent analytical framework for evaluating such information.
 The GCC is designed to address this shortcoming and will serve as an additional financial metric that will assist state insurance regulators in identifying risks that may emanate from a holding company system.
-More specifically, the GCC and related reporting provides more transparency to state insurance regulators regarding insurance groups and make risks more identifiable and more easily quantified.
+The GCC, and related financial reporting, will provide comprehensive transparency to state insurance regulators, making risks more easily identifiable and quantifiable.
+For these reasons, the Working Group recommends adoption of #440 and #450 as accreditation standards for all states with the normal accreditation timeline, which would result in an effective date of January 1, 2026.

 In addition, the GCC is intended to comply with the requirements under the "Bilateral Agreement Between the United States of America and the European Union on Prudential Measures Regarding Insurance and Reinsurance" (Covered Agreement), which was signed on Sept.
 22, 2017.
 On Dec.
 18, 2018, a similar Covered Agreement was signed with the United Kingdom (UK).
 The GCC is intended to meet the requirement that the states have a "worldwide group capital calculation" in place by Nov.
 7, 2022 in order to avoid the EU from imposing a group capital assessment or requirement at the level of the worldwide parent undertaking.
-Failure of any state to do so for any U.S. group operating in such jurisdiction raises the potential for any supervisor in the EU or UK to impose its own group capital calculation (e.g. Solvency II capital requirements) on that group and therefore all of the U.S. insurers within that group.
+Failure of any state to do so for any U.S. group operating in such jurisdiction raises the potential for any supervisor in the EU or UK to impose its own group capital calculation (e.g., Solvency II capital requirements) on that group and therefore all of the U.S. insurers within that group.
+Due to this agreement, the Working Group recommends that the accreditation standard become effective Nov.
+7, 2022 for those states who are the Group Wide Supervisor of a group with operations in the EU or UK.